Working for a small business

 Despite this positive outlook adopted by many entrepreneurs, there are pros and cons to working for businesses of this kind.

-Firstly, getting involved in a business in these early stages could lead to a fair amount of responsibility; you could even create a role for yourself - one that fits your skillset.
+Firstly, getting involved in a business in these early stages could lead to a fair amount of responsibility; you could even create a role for yourself that fits your skill set.
 If the idea is solid, the business plan is good, and the funding source is secure, you could be set for a career climbing the ladder to the top of this growing business.

-'Start-ups can be an exciting environment to work in but that's not to say they're without their challenges,' cautions Anna.
-It's important to acknowledge that the majority (around 60%) of start-ups fail within the first three years, which could lead you down the path of having to search for another job.
+'Start-ups can be an exciting environment to work in, but that's not to say they're without their challenges,' cautions Anna.
+It's important to acknowledge that most (around 60%) start-ups fail within the first three years, which could lead to you searching for another job.

 Consider how highly you value career stability.
 Is this more important than positively impacting the successful establishment of a business?
 If yes, then perhaps consider working for a well-established small business instead.
 If you think it's worth the risk, go for it.
-Even if your time at a start-up doesn't last, the skills and experience you gain will provide a great foundation to your career.
+Even if your time at a start-up doesn't last, the skills and experience you gain will provide an excellent foundation for your career.

 Read more about business innovation and the support available for start-ups at the University of Bristol.